Swansea and the Gower Peninsula

 Is it dog friendly?
 Yes, dogs are welcome all year round.

-The ruins of Llansteffan Castle in Carmarthenshire from above, with the River Tywi estuary in the background.
+The ruins of Castell Llansteffan from above, with the River Tywi estuary in the background.

 Cefn Sidan